 These roots can also provide structural support in some cases.

-It is said that aerial roots form on older Jade plant stems as these roots provide plant support by propagation.
+Generally, aerial roots form on older Jade plant stems as these roots provide plant support by propagation.

 Aerial roots help the succulents absorb water from their environment.